awehrman/peas/apps/queue/README.md

 │   │   ├── instructions/   # Instruction processing worker
 │   │   ├── image/          # Image processing worker
 │   │   ├── categorization/ # Categorization worker
-│   │   └── image.ts        # Re-export for backward compatibility
-│   ├── queues/             # Queue definitions and setup
+│   │   # Some workers use a shared/common event handler and do not have a local event-handlers.ts │   ├── queues/             # Queue definitions and setup
 │   ├── routes/             # Express route handlers
 │   ├── config/             # Configuration files